-Active transportation, which includes walking and cycling/wheeling to and from school, is one of the easiest ways for school-aged children to get regular daily physical activity and reduce the time spent sitting and being sedentary throughout the day
+Active transportation, includes walking and cycling/wheeling to and from school.
+Active transportation is one of the easiest ways for school-aged children to get regular daily physical activity and reduce the time spent sitting and being sedentary throughout the day

 Visit the Active and Safe Routes to School page to learn more about how you can support your children in safely walking and cycling/wheeling to and from school.